Last Updated on September 19, 2023

 The first stop on your Marathon to Key West road trip should be a visit to the Turtle Hospital!
 Marathon Florida is home to the first hospital of its kind in the whole WORLD.
 The guys at this sea turtle rehabilitation centre do an AMAZING job of raising awareness of the species as well as rescuing them and nursing them back to health.

 The hospital is open daily and run 90 minute educational tours, giving visitors a look at some of the behind the scenes workings of the hospital.

 They handle all types of ‘turtle problems’.
 From injuries caused by humans, such as turtles that have been struck by a boat and ones that have swallowed waste (plastic etc) to natural problems like Fibropapillomatosis tumours and turtles that have been caught by changing sea temperatures during the migration season.

 Hundreds of turtles pass through their doors each year, with most of them being re-released back into the wild.
 There are a few permanent residents on-site that due to their injuries, wouldn’t be able to survive in the wild, but are able to live a happy, healthy life at the centre!

-The Marathon Turtle Hospital is open 7 days a week between 9am – 6pm (last tour at 4pm).
+🕐Open 7 days a week between 9am – 6pm (last tour at 4pm)